 "Ever wake up to find the world totally changed and the old "normal" missing?
 This film depicts a son trying to protect his heroically socialist mother from knowing that her country disappeared after the Berlin Wall came down."

-Aimee Gee, Senior Assistant Librarian and English and American Literature Librarian, Reference and Instructional Services Department, chose Orlando, available streaming via Academic Video Online's Sony Pictures Classics 'channel'.
+Aimee Gee, former Senior Assistant Librarian and English and American Literature Librarian, Reference and Instructional Services Department, chose Orlando, available streaming via Academic Video Online's Sony Pictures Classics 'channel'.

 "I'm a fan of director Sally Potter's eccentric body of work, and this striking adaptation of Virginia Woolf's Orlando is her best known film for good reason.
 While the philosophical contemplation of sexuality, gender, and immortality offer food for thought, the lavish sets and costumes and Tilda Swinton's arch performance are a feast for the senses."